Danelo Cavalcante search: Video shows escape from Chester County Prison

 "This escape was similar to the methodology of the escape by Cavalcante and the escape by Igor Bolte allowed the prison to identify a deficiency in the exterior exercise yard where the escape occurred," Holland said.
 "This is also the same area, the escape yard, where Cavalcante was located prior to his escape."

-Holland continues the comparison of Bolte's and Cavalcante's escape with a difference in the role of the tower officer.
+While the escape of Bolte and Cavalcante were similar, Holland said the clear difference was the role of the tower officer.

 Officials confirmed a corrections officer failed to notice the inmate escaping from the yard.
 That employee is now on administrative leave.